Tyler BensterStanford University

 Fellow: Renzo Huarcaya

-Calcium imaging and optogenetics enable measuring the projective field of a neuron: the set of neurons that are activated by stimulating a neuron.
+Project: Calcium imaging and optogenetics enable measuring the projective field of a neuron: the set of neurons that are activated by stimulating a neuron.
 The principles of how projective fields interact is central to both systems and computational neuroscience.
 This project will provide a personalized research experience for a motivated undergraduate fellow, who will choose between one of three questions: